ZivoMartin/AVANCEMENT-PROJET-STAGE/selenium.md

 * A user hovers their mouse over a hover menu and clicks on a link to another page : Selenium doesn't detect the hover menu.

 * The user do a copy and paste with the mouse: No

+* The user click on a combo box and selects a subbmenu: